1966 Dartmouth Literacy Conference

 The Dartmouth Literacy conference started on August 20, 1966, and lasted a little over three weeks until September 16, 1966.
 The meetings original name was "Anglo-American Conference on the Teaching and Learning of English", but with the conference occurring at Dartmouth college it became widely known as "The Dartmouth Seminar".
-The Seminar was the foundation of change for the teaching of English and Literature in the United States and the United Kingdom.
+The Seminar was the foundation of change for the teaching of English and literature in the United States and the United Kingdom.

-1966 Dartmouth Literacy Conference
+Conference

-The location of the Seminar was in Sanborn Hall which is still the English Department at Dartmouth college today.
-The purpose of the conference was to rework how English was taught as a whole, and to determine what the purpose of what English was.
+The Seminar was in Sanborn Hall, which is still the English Department at Dartmouth college.
+The purpose of the conference was to rework how English was taught as a whole, and to determine the purpose of classes in English.
 The conference consisted of teachers from the United States, the United Kingdom, and a few teachers from Canada.
 The conference had a big variety of people who taught different levels of education.
 It ranged from teachers who taught elementary school all the way to college professors.
 There were about 70 people who took part in the Dartmouth literacy conference with about 50 English teachers and 20 others.
 The educators had degrees in linguistics, literature, English, and others.
 Even after the seminar the people continued to work on important issues with the English curriculum.

 The organizer of the conference was Jim Squire.
 He received help from Arthur Jensen, a professor at Dartmouth, who was in charge of things locally, Albert Marckwardt, who was a linguist from Princeton, and Frank Whitehead from Sheffield University in the United Kingdom.
-The seminar was so impactful that it had formed the foundation for the teaching and writing of English in schools today.
+The seminar formed the foundation for the teaching and writing of English in schools today.